Comey and McCabe, two Trump foes, both faced intensive IRS audits

 “The revenue agent I dealt with was professional and responsive,” McCabe said.
 “Nevertheless, I have significant questions about how or why I was selected for this.”

-Under the Microscope
+Under the microscope

 The audits conducted on Comey, McCabe and their spouses, according to the letters they received from the agency, were carried out under an IRS research program to learn who is — and who is not — paying their taxes.